 Tina Shaw is a novelist, short story writer and editor.
-Most of Shaw’s novels are aimed at adults, though she has also written fiction for children.
-She has edited a number of significant collections of New Zealand writing and her stories have appeared in magazines and teenage anthologies, and have been broadcast on radio.
-Shaw has received many awards for her work including the Creative New Zealand Berlin Writers Residency.
+Most of Shaw’s novels are aimed at adults, though she has also written fiction for children and young adults.
+She has edited a number of significant collections of New Zealand writing, and her stories have appeared in magazines and teenage anthologies, and have been broadcast on radio.
+Shaw has received many awards for her work, including the Creative New Zealand Berlin Writers Residency.

 In a Listener review of City Of Reeds, Heather Murray wrote: 'Dreams Of America showed that she was not a one-novel wonder, and her latest, City of Reeds, consolidates her right to be called a major literary talent'.

 Tina Shaw edited A Passion for Travel (1998), a collection of travel writing by New Zealanders.
 In 1999 she was a Buddle Finlay Sargeson Fellow and in 2001 received the Creative New Zealand Berlin Writers Residency.

 Shaw's fourth book Paradise (2002) explores the ripple effects of terrorism and the elusive search for utopia.
 Margie Thomson, in a NZ Herald review of Paradise, called it '...a captivating contemporary allegory about our bid for absolute dominance of the planet, and of sciences infatuation with extending life at all costs'.